 In the early 1990s, a groundbreaking study found that listening to the music of Mozart would make you smarter.
 When it hit the newsstands—it was like a firecracker exploding!
 The electricity caused by this sensation caused people of all ages to tune into Mozart hoping to gain a few IQ points.

-That was 1994—24 years ago—and people are still asking, “Can Mozart’s music really make me smarter?
+That was 1994—over 20 years ago—and people are still asking, “Can Mozart’s music really make me smarter?
 The short answer is: “Yes, it can.”

 But more important questions to ask are:

 - “What is my definition of smarter?

 - “How will the music of Mozart make me smarter?”

 According to Howard Gardner, a psychologist at Harvard University, there are many ways to be smart.
 To date, Gardner has classified 9 different ways of being intelligent and he includes music as one of the most important because it influences all the other 8 intelligences.
 If you want to read more about this, check out my blog about “The 9 Ways to Be Amazingly Smart“.

 Bottom line: if your child listens to the music of Mozart and learns to play a musical instrument he/she will definitely have an academic “edge” over kids who do not.